ts-roms/cafe-app/README.md

 ## RBAC

-Defined in src/lib/rbac.ts
+Defined in src/lib/rbac.ts and stored in localStorage.
-- admin: all permissions
+- Dynamic roles and permissions editable from Admin > Roles.
-- cashier: pos:use, time:record
+- Defaults provided: admin, manager, cashier, staff with sensible permissions.
-- staff: time:record
+- Admin can add/remove roles (except admin) and toggle permissions per role.

-Pages are protected with a client-side Guard component that checks permissions.
+Pages are protected with a client-side Guard component that checks permissions at runtime.

 ## Notes